Mecca

 As they pray, hundreds of thousands of shoulder-to-shoulder pilgrims circle the Ka'Ba in moving concentric rings.
 Each pilgrim must complete seven circuits.

 Only Muslims may visit Mecca.
-Non-Muslims who sneak into this holy city risk public execution.
+Non-Muslims who sneak into this holy city risk dire consequences.